spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 Live migration is a process in which a running virtual machine (VM) moves to another cluster node while the guest workload continues to run.
 During live migration, the VM remains accessible.

 Successful live migrations rely on appropriately configured storage and networking and must be enabled as a feature gate.
 Live migration is enabled by default in the ``feature-gates`` field of the kubevirt configuration file in the Spectro VM Dashboard pack.
-Refer to []
+Refer to [Feature Gates](/vm-management#featuregates).

 Consider the following when migrating a VM node:

 <br />

-- VMs that use a Persistent Volume Claim (PVC) must have a shared ReadWriteMany (RWX) access mode to be live migrated.

 - VMs that do not use persistent storage, such as containerDisks, may be live migrated.

-- Live Migration is not allowed when the VM’s pod network uses a bridge interface.

 - Other interfaces, such as those that Multus grants, may use a bridge interface for the purposes of live migration.